ademant/farming/README.txt

 - Crops with trellis: For creating seedable items you have to craft out of the harvest the seed with a trellis.
 	Diggin any step will release the trellis for further usage.
 By using the option "use_trellis" the craft is direct registered.
+- crops with extractable seed: The normal harvest are the leaves of the plant, which you can punch out of the box.
+	To get a seed of the fruit, you have to use a seed picker.
+The plant goes back one step and need to regrow booth leaves and seed.

 Authors of source code
 ----------------------